-If you or a family member is concerned about safety in traveling to
+If you or a family member is concerned about traveling to Israel,

-the news.
 Israel is strong and stable.
-"Forming a new government"
+"Forming a new government" in their

-is routine in their democratic system with multiple political parties.
+democratic system with multiple political parties is complex.
+Our

 "Will I be safe if I travel to Israel?” - Dr. John Delancey

 It’s a fair question and people ask me this all the time when they inquire about my trips I lead.
 How we hear and see the “news” reported from the Middle East can certainly give the impression that any tourist or student of the Bible who travels to Israel takes his/her life into their own hands.
 While I can understand the deep and honest concern for safety the news can generate in us, nothing can be further from the truth.
 Indeed it is safe to travel to Israel.
 If it wasn’t, as a husband and father, I wouldn’t be planning on leading 10 trips over the next 16 months!

 How it used “to work” during the years of the Intifada... was this: Palestinians (kids usually) would plan a stone-throwing event at a certain time, let’s say 3:00 p.m.
 Once planned with a specific target at a specific location, they would literally inform CNN of the event, and made sure they were there to broadcast it around the world.
 Day after day this took place.
 When CNN would record enough footage and pack up and leave at 3:15, guess what happened to the Palestinian stone-throwers?
 They dropped their rocks and left the premises themselves, for there was no longer “world coverage” to support their cause.
 While Israelis lost their lives as a result of store and bus bombings as a result of Palestinian terrorism during those dreadful years, much of the daily violence one would see recorded live was simply staged.
 With the building of their security fence, Israel now enjoys a daily, normal life of peace and safety from the terrorism events of past years.